 - Continue to observe her period and changes, but don’t make any adjustments.
-Simply knowing that the changes were normal and didn’t indicate something was seriously wrong can be very helpful and offer peace of mind.
+Simply knowing the changes are normal—and don’t indicate something seriously wrong—can offer peace of mind.
 With time, many women cycle through these changes without much incident.

 - Start taking birth control.
-Since Katie wasn’t a smoker, this was an option for her.
+Since Katie isn’t a smoker, this could be an option for her.
 The pill can turn off the ovary and allow for a light, regular period every month.
 It can also help decrease night sweats and regulate mood changes related to cycling hormones.
 Katie had been on birth control in the past and didn’t feel well while taking it, so she eliminated this option.

 - Have a uterine ablation.
 An ablation is done by several methods—all with the goal of destroying the lining of the uterus to avoid bleeding.
 It has an approximately 80 percent success rate in a normal uterus.
 This is a potential option for Katie because her uterus is normal.
 If she had fibroids or other uterus abnormalities, the ablation would most likely not work.

 Katie decided to choose the IUD with progesterone option, and she was pleased with the results.